Junius Brutus Booth: Death

 Visitors to the Booth family plot often leave pennies, which depict Lincoln on the obverse, on the monument of John Wilkes Booth's father, Junius.

 Legacy

 Junius Brutus Booth was posthumously inducted into the American Theatre Hall of Fame in 1981.

 Portrayals in popular culture

 Robert Warwick portrayed Junius Brutus Booth in The Farmer Takes a Wife (1935).

 Raymond Massey portrayed Junius Brutus Booth in Prince of Players (1955).

 Frank Langella portrayed Junius Brutus Booth in the play Booth (1994) by Austin Pendleton.

-Thom Sesma portrayed Junius Brutus Both in the original musical Tyrants (2023), which was performed at the National Archives Museum in Washington, D.C.
+Thom Sesma portrayed Junius Brutus Booth in the original musical Tyrants (2023), which was performed at the National Archives Museum in Washington, D.C.